tschf/oracle-db-book/PLSQL/concepts/advanced_objects.md

 ) NOT FINAL;
 /

-create or replace type body person_typ as
+create or replace type body person_typ5 as

     member function get_info return varchar
     as